 Final.
-The final course examination date announced by the University is firm and nonnegotiable.
+The final course examination date announced by the University is firm and non-negotiable except in those rare cases governed by formal University regulations.
 Instructors are required to submit final course marks promptly after the examination, and instructors do not have authority to grant standing deferred.
 If you find yourself in impossible circumstances when the final arrives, talk to one of the dedicated professionals in your Faculty Advising Office.
 They have the authority grant standing deferred; instructors have no authority to grant standing deferred status.
 University policy allows for make-up final examinations in the case of documented schedule conflicts - but since University policy also mandates speedy grade submissions, this usually means that makeup final examinations can only be scheduled earlier than the regularly announced exam.